Earnest Money

 An escrow agent is an independent mediating party between the home seller and buyer.
 Such agents can be title, law, or real estate firms.
 The buyer usually chooses them after the seller agrees.

-Their main role is conducting title research, ensuring conditions and contingencies are met in a purchase agreement and closing the escrow account when the purchase terminates.
+Their main roles are conducting title research, ensuring conditions and contingencies are met in a purchase agreement, and closing the escrow account when the purchase terminates.

-After paying the money, inspecting and appraising the house takes place.
-Based on the process results, buyers either decide to proceed in the purchasing process of the property or step out of the deal.
+After paying the money, the house is inspected and appraised.
+Based on the results, buyers either decide to proceed with the purchase or step out of the deal.

 If the purchase takes place successfully, the money will be paid to the seller and will go towards the price and the closing costs of purchasing the property.